gerritjandebruin/cross-culture-nieuwegein/en/index.md

 # WELCOME IN GODS HOUSE

-All our activities are CORONA PROOF, according to our corona-protocol, feel free to ask for our latest policy.

-Contact us for more information: <a href="tel:+31627004576">06 27004576</a> or <a href="mailto:info@cross-culture-nieuwegein.nl">info@cross-culture-nieuwegein.nl</a>.

 **Every Sunday our Cross Culture Meeting starts at 1:00 pm.**

-**Farsi Bible Course (basic course Christian Faith)** Monday 19:30

 **Homegroups**
 During the week at different times and at different people's homes we meet.